Wondering if an IUD is something that would suit you? Here are the top questions our patients ask about an IUD insertion.

 Mirena insertion has become more common over the last five years, and while often used for contraceptive purposes, a Mirena can be considered for a number of other health concerns.

 What should I expect at my IUD insertion?

 Before the insertion procedure, you will need an appointment with your doctor to determine whether the IUD is appropriate for you.
 You will also need to determine whether the Mirena, Kyleena or Copper IUD is best for you.
 At that appointment, you will also receive a script for the IUD device.
 You will need to obtain the device from a pharmacy and bring it to your insertion appointment.

 Please remember to bring the device to your insertion appointment.
 At the insertion appointment, you will have a final conversation with your doctor about the procedure.
 Then, you will usually need to give a urine sample.
 The IUD insertion takes place in our procedure room.
 Your IUD is inserted into the cervical canal, and then placed into your uterus.
 Upon the removal of the applicator, the IUD will remain in place.
 You will have a discussion with your doctor and the nurse about how to manage post-procedure symptoms.
 We recommend taking it easy the day of the procedure and resuming normal activities within the next 3-7 days, depending on your body’s response.

-How long does it take to insert an IUD?
+How long does it take to complete an IUD Insertion?

 You should plan to be at the clinic for 60 minutes.
 It takes about 20 minutes to prepare you for the procedure.
 The procedure itself takes approximately 20 minutes.
 We ask that you remain in the clinic for 20 minutes after the procedure to ensure you do not experience any adverse reactions to the IUD being placed.